rbdannenberg/arco/doc/design.md

 want to release a Ugen immediately.
 We can add a `delete` method to the Serpent Ugen class that makes the Ugen invalid.
 The method will call a function that immediately sends `/arco/free` and marks the ugen array entry with -id.
 Later, GC will actually free the reference, and the -id will indicate that the `/arco/free` message has been sent and the id can be moved to the free list (not the to-be-freed list).
 (If the array entry is id, it means the id is allocated.
 We put the array entry in the to-be-freed list which will give the array entry the value to another index or -1 (end of list).
-We want to delay moving the id to the free list for two reasons: (1) we need to keep the array entry -1 to tell GC that the id is already free, and (2) if we immediately put the id back on the free list, another object could be created for the id, leaving twoand a second object would then have the same id number.
+We want to delay moving the id to the free list for two reasons: (1) we need to keep the array entry -1 to tell GC that the id is already free, and (2) if we immediately put the id back on the free list, another object could be created for the id, so a second object would then have the same id number.

 Functions available to Serpent are:
 - `arco_ugen_new()` -- allocate an id and construct a new Ugen_id